Common Questions and Concerns

 What should I expect during humane euthanasia?

-Dr. Cate will start by giving your pet an injection of pain and relaxation medications, so that they are as comfortable as possible in their last moments.
-This medication typically takes about 5-10 minutes to take effect, but you are welcome to spend as much time as you need with your pet when they are sedated to say goodbye.
 When you are ready, Dr. Cate will then give a final injection of an anesthetic medication that will quickly cause unconsciousness and then gently and peacefully stop the heart.
 Your pet may experience some intermittent or deep breathing, mild muscle twitching, or may release his or her bladder or bowels.
 These are all normal reactions.
-This is a kind and humane way to assist our pet's passing, and does not cause any pain or distress.
-Dr. Cate will then use a stethoscope to confirm the passing of your pet.
+Rest assured, this method is gentle and humane, causing no pain or distress

 How long do appointments last?

-Most appointments take 30-60 minutes.
+Most appointments take 45-60 minutes.

 What do I need to do to prepare for the appointment?